 - runs in CI with access to secrets

 No immediate execution occurs.
-The payload is embedded in valid code.
+The payload is embedded in valid code that the agent wrote.

 The agent is optimizing for task completion, not reasoning about adversarial intent.
 It doesn’t ask “why would someone want this test?” — it generates what was requested.